Carmarthen holiday cottages

-This county town on the River Towy with a population of nearly 14,000 claims to be the oldest town in Wales; a Roman fort is believed to date from the first century and nearby is one of two remaining Roman amphitheatres in Wales.
-The site of Carmarthen castle is known to have been used since 1105; destroyed in 1215 by Llywelyn the Great it was rebuilt in 1223 and Carmarthen was among the first medieval walled towns in Wales.
-Carmarthenshire County Museum is just out of the town at Abergwili housed in an old house which has been in continuous use since about 1290, surrounded by lawns, gardens and trees and bordered by a lake; founded as a college it became the Bishop's Palace for the diocese of St David's .
+Carmarthen is a county town on the River Towy, thought to be the oldest town in Wales.
+Its Roman fort is believed to date from the first century and nearby is one of two remaining Roman amphitheatres in Wales.
+When staying in one of our Carmarthen cottages, a visit to the castle is not to be missed – it’s free to visit.
+Carmarthenshire County Museum is just out of the town at Abergwili, in an old house which has been in continuous use since about 1290, surrounded by lawns, gardens and trees and bordered by a lake.
+Founded as a college, it became the Bishop's Palace for the diocese of St David's.
+As for amenities, there are an array of supermarkets, pubs, eateries and shops, perfect for picking up treats when you’re staying in one of our self-catering cottages in Carmarthen.